Orthodontics

 A healthy TMJ works like a sliding hinge that allows controlled movement without pain.
 However, when the joint becomes strained, inflamed, or misaligned, patients may experience discomfort and limited jaw movement.
 This condition is commonly referred to as TMJ disorder or TMD.

-People experiencing persistent jaw symptoms frequently research orthodontic solutions and ask Can Braces Fix TMJ when the problem may be related to bite alignment.
+People experiencing persistent jaw symptoms frequently research orthodontic solutions.
+They often ask if braces can fix TMJ when the problem may be related to bite alignment.
 In cases where teeth do not fit together properly, the jaw muscles must work harder to compensate.
 Over time, this imbalance can increase stress on the temporomandibular joint and lead to chronic discomfort.

 Proper diagnosis is essential to determine whether orthodontic treatment, lifestyle changes, or other therapies are required.